-The Department of Education, Training and Employment recognises that schools are valuable community resources which must be used to their full potential.
+The Department of Education recognises that schools are valuable community resources which must be used to their full potential.
 In 2014, the department undertook a review of the procedures and processes for the community use of school facilities to reduce red tape and increase accessibility for the community.

 The primary function of a school is as a place of learning and the use of the site for educational purposes during school hours is the absolute priority.
 However from 2015, use of school facilities by local community members for appropriate activities is encouraged at other times.

 A new policy and procedure cuts red tape by streamlining the administration and management of the community use of state school facilities.

 It also makes it clear that schools have an obligation to make their facilities available to the community outside of school hours.

 Stakeholders were consulted in developing the new policy, including the department's Red Tape Reduction Council of Principals.

 Any proposed activity must be consistent with providing a safe, secure and supportive learning environment for students and the school community.